Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Results

 where $d^1(y^j, Y^* \setminus \{y^j\})$ is the minimal $L_1$-distance between an element $y^j$ and the rest of the elements of $Y^*$ and $\bar{d}$ is the mean of all $d^1(y^j, Y^* \setminus \{y^j\})$.
 A lower spacing value indicates a better distribution of points over the Pareto front approximation. \end{itemize}

 The results obtained by Pareto-NRPA are compared to the following algorithms:

 \begin{itemize} \item NSGA-II \cite{deb_fast_2002} is one of the most popular multi-objective evolutionary algorithms.
 It uses non-dominated sorting and crowding distance assignment to manage a population of individuals.
 We run NSGA-II with a population size of 250 and a sample size of 25. \item SMS-EMOA \cite{hochstrate_sms-emoa_2007} uses the hypervolume metric to as the selection criterion for survival.
 It is a state-of-the-art multi-objective evolutionary algorithm.
-SMS-EMOA is run with a population size of 250. \item Pareto-MCTS \cite{chen_pareto_2019} is an adaptation of UCT to multi-objective optimization.
+SMS-EMOA is run with a population size of 250. \item Pareto Local Search (PLS) \cite{paquete_pareto_2004} is a very straightforward discrete multi-objective algorithm based on local search.
+PLS demonstrates great performance on the unconstrained multi-objective traveling salesman problem. \item MOEA/D \cite{zhang_moead_2007} uses decomposition and genetic operators to iteratively slove single-objective decompositions of a multi-objective problem, gradually reaching a Pareto front approximation.
+It is widely used in multi-objective optimization problems due to its computational efficiency and high performance. \item Pareto-MCTS \cite{chen_pareto_2019} is an adaptation of UCT to multi-objective optimization.
 The comparison of Pareto-NRPA to this work is relevant because both methods use random playouts to optimize a Pareto front.
 The two algorithms are related to Monte-Carlo Tree Search. \end{itemize}

-SMS-EMOA and NSGA-II are both benchmarked using their respective implementation in the PyMoo framework \cite{blank_pymoo_2020}.
+SMS-EMOA, MOEA/D and NSGA-II are benchmarked using their respective implementation in the PyMoo framework \cite{blank_pymoo_2020}.